-We depart from a standard model by assuming that individual workers do not know their objective job-finding probabilities with certainty.
-This assumption is motivated by our finding that people are uncertain about their relative ability even in the simple environment implemented in our laboratory experiment.
-This type of uncertainty is likely to be even more pronounced in real labor market decisions, given that these involve a much less transparent pool of competing applicants, and multiple skill dimensions rather than only one.
-Under the reasonable assumption that job-finding probabilities in the labor market are related to relative attributes, this uncertainty about the self leads to uncertainty about one's job-finding probability.
-For simplicity, we assume that there are only two types of workers in the market, high and low, with different job finding rates λ^h and λ^l , respectively.
-The precise job-finding rates are determined in equilibrium, and are increasing in labor market tightness, θ , as discussed below.
-However, we impose the restriction $\lambda^h > \lambda^l$, i.e., the high type has a relatively good chance of finding a job while the low type has a relatively poor chance.
+We depart from a standard model by assuming that individual workers do not know their objective job-finding probabilities with certainty, because they do not know their type, i.e., their relative ability in the search process.
+This is the key assumption of the model.
+For simplicity, we assume that there are only two types of workers in the market, high and low, with different job finding rates $\lambda^h$ and $\lambda^l$ , respectively.
+The precise jobfinding rates are determined in equilibrium, and are increasing in labor market tightness, $\theta$ , as discussed below.
+However, we impose the restriction $\lambda^h > \lambda^l$ , i.e., the high type has a relatively good chance of finding a job while the low type has a relatively poor chance.
 In fact, we will assume below that search is always worthwhile for a worker who knows with certainty that she is a high type, and never worthwhile for a worker who knows she is a low type.
-We normalize the labor force to one and assume that a fraction $q^l = q \in (0,1)$ are low types, with the remaining fraction $q^h = (1-q)$ consisting of high types.
+We normalize the labor force to one and assume that a fraction $q^l = q \in (0, 1)$ are low types, with the remaining fraction $q^h = (1 - q)$ consisting of high types.
 The objective job-finding probabilities for high and low types, and the fraction of high and low types in the population, are both common knowledge to workers and firms.

-The key assumption of the model is that workers do not know their true type with certainty.
-They are assumed to have an initial prior abut the likelihood of being a high type, equal to the fraction of high types in the population, $p^h(0) = q^h$.
+Workers are assumed to have an initial prior abut the likelihood of being a high type, equal to the fraction of high types in the population, $p^h(0) = q^h$ .
 We assume that firms are also uninformed about a worker's true type, because this simplifies the analysis considerably.
 In particular, it precludes the possibility that firms exploit an information asymmetry in wage bargaining with workers.
 We also assume that productivity on the job, and therefore the wage, does not depend on whether a worker is a high or low type.
-In this case types can still be interpreted as reflecting differences in relative ability, but ability in the search process itself, e.g., in writing resumes or interviewing, rather than in the workplace.10 As will become clear below, this simplifying assumption does not imply that there is only a single wage in the market.
-Rather, a worker's wage will depend on the worker's level of confidence about being the high type, through wage bargaining.
-Thus there will be a distribution of wages across individuals, but due to different confidence levels rather than due to differences in randomly drawn productivity as is typically the case in search models.
+In this case types can still be interpreted as reflecting differences in relative ability, but ability in the search process itself, e.g., in writing resumes, interviewing, or exploiting social networks.
+A strength of the model is that it shows that the intuition goes through even in the extreme case where types differ only in terms of search ability, and not productivity on the job.
+As will become clear below, this also allows us to show that a wage distribution across individuals arises in equilibrium, even though productivity is homogeneous.
+This reflects the role of confidence in wage bargaining.
+After developing the model and describing equilibrium, we discuss how the qualitative results would be unchanged if we introduced high and low productivity for high and low types, respectively.